chyyran/cs-isp-ics4u/data structures.md

 Searches for and returns all `PokemonSpecies` with a name matching the given string.

 ##### `List<PokemonSpecies> getAllPokemon()`
-Gets all the Pokemon in the Pokedex.
+Gets all the Pokémon in the Pokedex.

 ##### `PokemonSpecies getPokemon(int)`
-Gets the Pokemon with the given number.
+Gets the Pokémon with the given number.

 ##### `static void sortByName(List<PokemonSpecies>)`
 Sorts the given list of `PokemonSpecies` by their name in lexicographical order.
 See `PokemonSpeciesNameComparator`